Green Guard Stewardship Program

 Community members, teachers, students, business owners, and any other stakeholders are invited to join our Spring 2021 workshops!
 These workshops are for neighborhood residents who are interested in restoring vacant lots in their own communities.
-The program will offer workshops about removing invasive species, understand how to care for and protect the environment, and so much more.
-You will also be working with environmental professionals in non-profit organizations, city departments, corporations and state agencies.
+Stewards will work with environmental professionals in non-profit organizations, city departments, corporations and state agencies.
 The possibilities are limitless once we start connecting!

 March 13 - March 27 - April 10 - April 24

 Gain real knowledge and tools for your projects